Showrin/design-patterns/patterns/singleton/README.md

 ## What is it?

 Singleton is a design pattern that make sure there is only one instance of a class throughout the app.
-That means if we have a class A, and we call it twice like ther following:
+That means if we have a class A, and we call it twice like the following:

 ```
 x = A()